 The mission of the college is to develop innovative leaders in pharmaceutical care and research who enhance the quality of life for the people of New Mexico.
 The college enrolls the second highest number of Hispanic and Native American pharmacy students among all colleges of pharmacy in the United States.
-The college has 2,900 alumni from the professional program who practice in all 50 states and 2/3 of all pharmacists practicing pharmacy in New Mexico are alumni of the college.
 Unique programs within the college include the NM Poison and Drug Information Center, which is open 365 days per year and annually receives 40,000 inquiries; and the oldest training program in nuclear pharmacy in the United States.

-The college is a co-sponsor for PGY-1 and PGY-2 residencies in infectious diseases pharmacotherapy, cardiovascular pharmacotherapy, and ambulatory care with the UNM Hospitals and is affiliated with the NM VA Healthcare System, the Lovelace Health System, Presbyterian Healthcare System, the Indian Health Service and the University's Cancer Research and Treatment Center.
+The college is a co-sponsor for pharmacy practice and specialty practice pharmacy residencies in infectious diseases pharmacotherapy, cardiovascular pharmacotherapy, and renal pharmacotherapy with the UNM Hospitals and is affiliated with the NM VA Healthcare System, the Lovelace Sandia Health System, Presbyterian Healthcare System, the Indian Health Service and the University’s Cancer Research and Treatment Center.

 The college has 54 faculty and 250 preceptors throughout the state.
 The college has a strong partnership with the NM Pharmacists Association, the NM Society of Health System Pharmacists and the NM State Board of Pharmacy.
 These partnerships have created innovative pharmacy practice opportunities for pharmacists in New Mexico including recognition as pharmacist clinicians, pediatric and adult immunization prescribing, prescribing of tobacco cessation and emergency contraception products, and various disease state management programs.

 |English Composition I and II||6||9|